QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for IDT (2213.33%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-IDT passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for IDT (-84.85%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+IDT fails the first requirement.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-IDT, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.31, 1.09, 1.40, 0.73, 0.82, passes since the latest quarter's earnings are on track to be the best yet.
+IDT, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.09, 1.40, 0.73, 0.82, 3.63, fails this criterion, as earnings dipped.
+This is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]